dr-roshyara/vue-laravel-spa/laravel_commands.md

                 });
             }

         #add the following line to DatabaseSeeder.php
             $this->call(BookingTableSeeder::class);
         #finally you can do
             php artisan migrate:fresh --seed
             php artisan db:seed
         #Until here we have created Booking controller and some fake bookings .
+    #Create a Bookable Availability Check Controller
+            php artisan make:controller Api/BookableAvailabilityController --invokable
+        #After creating the Api/BookableAvailabilityController , create the route  in api also
+        as follwoing
+            Route::get('bookables/{bookable}/availability', BookableAvailabilityController::class)
+            ->name('bookables.availability.show');
+        #This route creates a get request for from and to.
+        look at the api/BookableAvailabilityController.php file